aws/eks-anywhere/docs/content/en/docs/clustermgmt/cluster-upgrades/vsphere-and-cloudstack-upgrades.md

 EKS Anywhere then performs the upgrade, modifying your cluster to match the updated specification.
 The upgrade command also upgrades core components of EKS Anywhere and lets the user enjoy the latest features, bug fixes and security patches.

 **Upgrades should never be run from ephemeral nodes (short-lived systems that spin up and down on a regular basis).
 It is highly recommended to run the `upgrade` command with the `--no-timeouts` option when the command is executed through automation.
 This prevents the CLI from timing out and enables cluster operators to fix issues preventing the upgrade from completing while the process is running.
-If an upgrade fails, it is very important not to delete the Docker containers running the KinD bootstrap cluster.
+If an `eksctl anywhere` version is older than `v0.18.0` and upgrade fails, _you must not delete the KinD bootstrap cluster Docker container_.
 During an upgrade, the bootstrap cluster contains critical EKS Anywhere components.
 If it is deleted after a failed upgrade, they cannot be recovered.**

 {{% alert title="Important" color="warning" %}}